MeiyazhaganFab/ipl-2022-rag/README.md

 This is not your average data project.
 This is **RAG** 🧠 + **IPL 2022** 🎉 = 🔥 **Cricket Time Travel** for language models!

-We built a RAG pipeline so your favorite LLMs (whose memory tragically ends before IPL 2022) can finally *know what Jos Buttler did last summer*.
+I have built a RAG pipeline so your favorite LLMs (whose memory tragically ends before IPL 2022) can finally *know what Jos Buttler did last summer*.

 ### TL;DR: